Enabling Accelerated Development of Electric Vehicles

 Featuring TAITherm by ThermoAnalytics

 As battery technologies advance and consumers expect extended range and shorter charge times, using transient thermal simulation to predict battery performance has become increasingly crucial.
-Join us as Dr. Zachary Edel, one of our senior research engineers, demonstrates how you can leverage our TAITherm software and Battery Extension to accurately predict battery performance, lifetime, and safety in a wide range of real-world environmental conditions.
+Join us as we demonstrate how you can leverage TAITherm software and Battery Extension to accurately predict battery performance, lifetime, and safety in a wide range of real-world environmental conditions.

-Zach will show you how to simulate different usage scenarios, and how heat produced by the battery can lead to failure including thermal runaway.
-He will take you inside our software while exploring case studies and examples of past results.
+We will show you how to simulate different usage scenarios, and how heat produced by the battery can lead to failure including thermal runaway.
+We will take you inside TAITherm software while exploring case studies and examples of past results.

 Presenter: Zachary J. Edel, Ph.D. | Senior Research Engineer, ThermoAnalytics